MyGitHubSite/Udacity-CarND-T1P3-Behavioral-Cloning/MyWriteUp.md

         model.compile(optimizer='adam', loss='mse')
         return model

-To start the training process I load the samples and generate the training and validation batches for the model in batches of 32.
+To start the training process I loaded the samples and generated the training and validation data for the model in batches of 32.
+The samples were split 80% for training and 20% for validation.

     samples=load_samples()
     train_samples, validation_samples = train_test_split(samples, test_size=0.2)